Multi-table Joins

 Result:

-This query connects students to their enrollments, then maps those to class names.
+This query connects students to their enrollments and then maps those enrollments to class names.

-• You need a complete view across multiple related tables
+- You need a complete view across several related tables

-• You're building reports that require joined context
+- You’re building reports that require context from multiple sources

-Tip: Use clear and descriptive aliases to keep your queries readable.
+Tip: Use clear and descriptive aliases to keep your queries easy to read.

 Want to learn more?